-The Waitomo area has lots of caves.
-Three of them, The Glowworm Grotto, Ruakuri Cave and Aranui Cave are developed for visitors.
-Some other caves are guided in Black Water Rafting or Adventure tours.
-Very interesting is also the Museum of Caves.
-This is the center of all caving activities, ticket office and staring point for most tours.
+The Waitomo area has lots of caves, five of them are developed for visitors, several other caves are guided in Black Water Rafting or Adventure tours.
+Very interesting is also the Waitomo Caves Discovery Centre.
+This is the center of all caving activities.
+In the 1990 it was also ticket office and staring point for several tours.
+Today there is a new

 The name Waitomo comes from the Maori wai=water and tomo=hole or shaft.
 This name tells a lot about the area: a lot of karst features as karst springs, ponors, dolines and natural bridges are to be seen here.